arangodb/docs/3.5/backup-restore.md

 1. Physical (raw or "cold") backups
 2. Logical backups
 3. Hot backups

+These backup methods save the data which is in the database system.
+In addition, make sure to backup things like configuration files, startup scripts, Foxx services, access tokens, secrets, certificates etc. and store them in a different location securely.

 Performing frequent backups is important and a recommended best practices that can allow you to recover your data in case unexpected problems occur.